cxristalclear/cm-directory/DEPLOYMENT_RUNBOOK.md

 - Root and evergreen URLs rely on the build timestamp exposed through the `NEXT_PUBLIC_BUILD_TIMESTAMP` (preferred) or `BUILD_TIMESTAMP` environment variable.
 Ensure your CI pipeline sets one of these values to the deployment time (ISO 8601).
 - To force a sitemap refresh for the root pages, trigger a new build/deployment so the build timestamp updates.
 If your build timestamp is static, bump the value in your deployment configuration before redeploying.

+## RSS feed refresh

+- The `/feed.xml` endpoint uses the same Supabase data and build timestamp fallback as the sitemap.
+- Any time you trigger the existing build hook (or redeploy), both the sitemap and RSS feed will refresh together.
+- The feed is also reachable at `/api/feed` for integrations that prefer a JSON-style endpoint path while still receiving RSS XML.